Jerusalem and Dopesmoker: Release

 Within a few weeks of signing with London, the A&R member who was negotiating with Sleep had been transferred and replaced.
 After sending the finished album to London Records, the label told Sleep that they were not going to release the album in its current format.
-London Records had David Sardy remix the album but the label was still confused as to what to do with the album.
+London Records had David Sardy remix the album but the label was still confused as to what to do with it.
 Sleep refused to have the album released in any edited form which led to a deadlock between London and the band.
-The members of Sleep have mixed feelings whether the album should have been released in general.
+The members of Sleep had mixed feelings whether the album should have been released in general.
 Cisneros felt it should not have been released, while Pike was content with its release, saying "We did all the work so why leave it sitting around?"

 By 2009, there had been four versions of the album released: a rare London Records promotional disc, a bootleg with cover art by Arik Roper, the Rise Above/Music Cartel Records album, and a release by Tee Pee Records.
 The Rise Above/Music Cartel release was an unauthorized edited version, released in 1999 under the title Jerusalem.
 Jerusalem runs at 52 minutes and is a single composition split into six identically named tracks.
 The version of the album titled Dopesmoker was released on April 22, 2003, by Tee Pee Records on compact disc and vinyl with a 63-minute running time.
 Cisneros spoke most positively about the 2003 Dopesmoker release, saying "I don't think the Dopesmoker thing is the exact version that we submitted, but that's the closest one that's come out of the four.
 If I had to pick a favorite, that would be it."
 Parts of the song were used in the film Broken Flowers by Jim Jarmusch.
 Jarmusch stated that he was a fan of Sleep and listed them along with Earth and Sunn O))) as an influence for creating the film: "I love these kind of visual landscapes they make, and they really inspired things for me for my film The Limits of Control".